grafana/opentelemetry-workshop/site/docs/lab1/instrument.md

 1. You should see OpenTelemetry traces from _rolldice_ in Grafana Cloud Traces!
 Each of the traces shown represents a request that was generated by our k6 load test script.

-At this point in the lab, you can explore more into the trace, if you like.
-We will explain this screen and how to observe more signals in the next section of the workshop.
+You can explore more into the trace, if you're feeling curious!
+In the next section of the workshop, we will explain this screen, and how to observe more signals.

 ## Wrapping up

 In this lab, you've learned how to do the following:

-- Generate a token and grab a full Alloy configuration from Grafana Cloud, to begin shipping OpenTelemetry
+- Generate a token and grab a complete Alloy configuration from Grafana Cloud, to begin collecting and shipping OpenTelemetry signals

 - Instrument an app without writing a line of code, using the OpenTelemetry agent for Java.
 [Read the docs here on how to instrument a JVM application](https://grafana.com/docs/grafana-cloud/monitor-applications/application-observability/instrument/jvm/).

-- Configure and run an OpenTelemetry collector (specifically, Grafana Alloy)
+- Configure and run an OpenTelemetry collector; specifically, Grafana Alloy.

-- Ship OTLP to Grafana Cloud and view some traces
+- Ship OTLP (OpenTelemetry's protocol for sending telemetry) to Grafana Cloud and view some traces

 Click Next to continue to the quiz for this lab.